Category: <span>Couples Counseling</span>

 Out beyond ideas of wrongdoing and right-doing, there is a field.
 I will meet you there. –Rumi

-You may have heard the expression,“you can be happy or you can be right.”
+You may have heard the expression, “you can be happy or you can be right.”
 I find that one of the primary blocks to wellbeing in relationship seems to be the longing we have for our partners to acknowledge their wrongdoing and admit to the rightness of our point of view.
 The unlikelihood of this happening doesn’t seem to deter couples from gamely struggling onward, as if there were actually a chance that their partner could or would surrender their own point of view.

 It turns out that many of the things that we humans think of as right and wrong are matters of opinion.
 It’s understandable that we think our opinions are true given that for most of human history we’ve tended to marry people from the same culture or tribe.
 This prevented many conflicts.
 People from a similar background are more likely to agree on how to be a man or a woman, how to raise children, how to prepare food, and who is in charge of which life arena.

-Modern relationships bring together people who have different backgrounds and conditioning.
+Why It's Hard to Be a Modern Couple (and what you need to learn to be successful)Modern relationships bring together people who have different backgrounds and conditioning.
 Without the tools to work through differences, relationships often sour and resentments build up.
 So how do we work through differences?
 How do we let go of being “right”?

 There seem to be two important first steps.
 One is learning how to talk about differences without blaming or criticizing your partner.
 The second is being willing to address and work on the concerns of both people.
 These steps teach us to understand different perspectives and allow us to engage in authentic communication that gets to the heart of our needs.